joezuntz/cosmosis-doc/reference/standard_library/planck2018.rst

-"The Planck space telescope has provided the most powerful current CMB data from quadrupole to sub-degree scales.
+The Planck space telescope has provided the most powerful current CMB data from quadrupole to sub-degree scales.

  The Planck Collaboration released a likelihood code (the PLC) to which one passes